dec112/ng112-js/example/browser/README.md

 Webpack will start a webserver at http://localhost:8082

-Configuration can be done through specifying config files in directory `public/config`.
+Configuration can be done through specifying config files in directory `public/config`. \
-An example can be found there.
+An example can be found there. \
+Please note the example is not functional, as you'll need a SIP proxy that is up and running under the specified endpoint!

-The example is loaded by visiting `http://localhost:8082?config=example` in your browser
+The example is loaded by visiting `http://localhost:8082?config=example` in your browser.